-- The holder of a Class D driver's license, without a school bus endorsement, may operate a type A-I school bus or a Multifunction School Activity Bus (MFSAB) under the following conditions: - a.
+- 2. The type III vehicle must bear a current certificate of inspection issued under Minnesota Statutes section 169.451. - 3.
+An employee of the school district who is not employed for the sole purpose of operating a type III vehicle may, in the discretion of the school district, be exempt from paragraphs VII.C.1.d. (physical examination) and VII.C.1.e. (drug testing), above. - D. Type A-I "Activity" Buses Driven by Employees with a Driver's License Without a School Bus Endorsement - 1.
+The holder of a Class D driver's license, without a school bus endorsement, may operate a type A-I school bus or a Multifunction School Activity Bus (MFSAB) under the following conditions: - a.
 The operator is an employee of the school district or an independent contractor with whom the school district contracts for the school bus and is not solely hired to provide transportation services under this paragraph. - b.
-The operator drives the school bus only from points of origin to points of destination, not including home-to-school trips to pick up or drop off students. - The operator is prohibited from using the 8-light system if the vehicle is so equipped. - The operator has submitted to a background check and physical examination as required by Minnesota Statutes, section 171.321, subdivision 2. - e.
-The operator has a valid driver's license and has not sustained a conviction of a disqualifying offense as set forth in Minnesota Statutes, section 171.02, subdivisions 2a(h) 2a(j). - f.
-The operator has been trained in the proper use of child safety restraints as set forth in the National Highway Traffic Safety Administration's "Guideline for the Safe Transportation of Pre- school Age Children in School Buses," if child safety restraints are used by passengers, in addition to the training required in Section VI., above. - g.
-The bus has a gross vehicle weight rating of 14,500 pounds or less and is designed to transport 15 or fewer passengers, including the driver. - The school district shall maintain annual certification of the requirements listed in this section for each Class D license operator. - 3.
+The operator drives the school bus only from points of origin to points of destination, not including home-to-school trips to pick up or drop off students. - c.
+The operator is prohibited from using the 8-light system if the vehicle is so equipped. - d.
+The operator has submitted to a background check and physical examination as required by Minnesota Statutes section 171.321, subdivision 2. - e.
+The operator has a valid driver's license and has not sustained a conviction of a disqualifying offense as set forth in Minnesota Statutes section 171.02, subdivisions 2a(h) 2a(j). - f.
+The operator has been trained in the proper use of child safety restraints as set forth in the National Highway Traffic Safety Administration's "Guideline for the Safe Transportation of Pre-school Age Children in School Buses," if child safety restraints are used by passengers, in addition to the training required in Section VI., above. - g.
+The bus has a gross vehicle weight rating of 14,500 pounds or less and is designed to transport 15 or fewer passengers, including the driver. - 2.
+The school district shall maintain annual certification of the requirements listed in this section for each Class D license operator. - 3.
 A school bus operated under this section must bear a current certificate of inspection. - 4.
-The word "School" on the front and rear of the bus must be covered by a sign that reads "Activities" when the bus is being operated under authority of this section.
+The word "School" on the front and rear of the bus must be covered by a sign that reads "Activities" when the bus is being operated under authority of this section. - C. Operating Procedures for Type III Vehicle